-Activity Hours: 60 or 90 2 or 3 credits, Practicum Students apply teaching, leadership, the communications, and interpersonal skills they have developed to real-world situations as they participate as a YA cast member.
+Activity Hours: 30 2 credits, Practicum

+Students apply the teaching, leadership, communications, and interpersonal skills they have developed to real-world situations as they participate as a YA cast member.
 Students are assessed on their preparation techniques and effectiveness in communicating with workshop students, as well as on their own reflective self-assessment of how their strengths and weaknesses impact the learning experience of the young students.